zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

   ...     factory,
   ...     (interfaces.IPageletForm, IDefaultBrowserLayer), IContentTemplate)

-And we define a new interface includig text attribute:
+And we define a new interface including a text attribute:

   >>> import zope.schema
   >>> class IDocument(zope.interface.Interface):